NeoMatrix14241/VisionLane/README.md

     build_nuitka.bat
     ```

-   - The output will be in the `dist` directory.
+   - The output will be in the `dist_nuitka` directory.
    - By default, this uses "onedir" mode (a folder with all dependencies).

 ### Build with PyInstaller (Alternative)